 This is not Troll 2 or Winter’s Tale or Cats.
 This is not a big swing or a totally wild one that’s admirable and fun if only for the WTF of it all.
 It is a DEEPLY shallow movie made by two people who are clearly obsessed with Charlotte Kirk.
 Despite all its ridiculousness, the film’s cast takes it all very seriously, speaking in British accents that hail from Greater Hammyshire.
 Yet none of this is fun or thrilling or even interesting.
 It’s a model portfolio masquerading as a grim, boring movie.

-The Reckoning hits theaters, VOD, and digital on February 5.
+Now on Shudder, The Reckoning was originally reviewed when it hit theaters, VOD, and digital on February 5.

 Header Image Source: RLJE Films / Shudder